 Another way to filter this data is by using the topic and keyword groups filters:

 Cons: Paid.
 Not so good for competitors keyword analysis.

-Unfortunately Moz Keyword Explorer does not calculate difficulty, volume and opportunity scores in the Keyword suggestions report.
+Unfortunately Moz Keyword Explorer doesn`t calculate difficulty, volume and opportunity scores in the Keyword suggestions report.

 Furthermore the tool doesn’t analyze your competitors’ keywords.